cre-dev/pub-data-visualization/README.md

-# Documentation
+# Presentation
-A complete description of this project is given in ./documentation.pdf
+A complete description of this project is given in ./documentation.pdf.
+To obtain the proposed interactive visualizations, the user should :
+* install the package,
+* download the input data,
+* run one the scripts with her own choice of parameters.

-# Installation
+# 1. Installation
 It can be installed with :
 ```
 cd ~/Downloads
 git clone https://github.com/cre-os/energy-data-visualization.git
-cd energy-visualization
+cd energy-data-visualization
 conda create --name visu python=3.8 pip
 conda activate visu
 pip install -e .